CSO visits VAFB during MMIII launch

-Gen. Jay Raymond, U.S. Space Force Chief of Space Operations and commander of U.S. Space Command, looks at life-sized drafts of the U.S. Space Force seals that will be fabricated by the Training Device Design and Engineering Center for display in the 30th Space Wing’s Western Range Operation Control Center during a visit Aug.
-3, 2020 at Vandenberg Air Force Base, Calif.
-Raymond toured the WROCC and witnessed a Minuteman III test and evaluation launch.
-(U.S. Air Force photo by Staff Sgt.
-Brittany E. N. Murphy)
+Gen. Jay Raymond, U.S. Space Force Chief of Space Operations and commander of U.S. Space Command, and Chief Master Sgt.
+Roger Towberman, U.S. Space Force Senior Enlisted Advisor, take a group photo with Space Force Lieutenants from the 533 Training Squadron Aug.
+4, 2020, at Vandenberg Air Force Base, Calif.
+Raymond conducted a meet and greet session with the Space Force Lieutenants during his visit to Vandenberg AFB, discussed USSF news and answered questions.
+(U.S. Air Force photo by Michael Peterson)

 |Date Taken: